More and more Americans today are purchasing their own individual health insurance, but the process is anything but simple or straightforward.

 Don’t let price the your determining factor

-Most people are looking for the least expensive medical insurance in Arizona, and it’s easy to understand why.
+Most people are looking for the least expensive medical insurance, and it’s easy to understand why.

 The majority of people protected by health insurance may not have to take advantage of it all that frequently, and spending a lot of money every month on something that you aren’t getting to leverage just doesn’t make much sense.